Unravelling densification during sintering by multiscale modelling of grain motion: Phase-field

 in which the matrix $\contact$ is filled according to the connectivity determined during the simulation.
 The structure of the matrix is clarified by the following example: Consider a 2x2 grid of grains, depicted in \cref{fig:2x2}.
 Each particle has two contacts, one along each dimension.
 These are always taken to be from the lower grain index $a$ of $\phi_a$ to the higher one, i.e. we have the contacts described by the ordered set $\{ C_{1,2}, C_{1,3}, C_{2,4}, C_{3,4} \}$.
 The size of this set is equal to the number of grain boundaries $B$ in the system.
 A matrix $C_d$ of dimension $B \times N $ is constructed per dimenions $d$, with a corresponding RHS $\Delta u_d$ of size $B$.
 For each contact a row is added to the matrix, with only non-zero entries for those grains which are connected by this contact.
 The magnitude of the entries is always 1, but the sign is determined consistently with $\vec{n_{\alpha\beta}}$ in this direction, going consistently from the lower to the higher index.
 The right-hand side displacement jump is already in a vector form and therefore can be easily split into its components $\Delta u_d$.
 Thus \cref{eq:contact} can be written, for the $x$ dimension, as

-with the sign on the left hand-side determined based on the grain boundary normal.
+with the sign on the left-hand side determined based on the grain boundary normal.
 If the grain boundary normal has no component in a dimension, the sign within the matrix plays no role as the right-hand side will be zero.
 This effectively says that no relative motion occurs.
 Note that this matrix, although square, is singular, since e.g. the fourth row can be constructed by adding the first and second row and subtracting the result from the third row.
 Conservation of momentum is accounted for afterwards by subtracting the mass-weighted average displacement from each grain displacement.

 The resulting system of equations is usually overdetermined and only in the special case of a linear chain of particles can be solved exactly if conservation of momentum is included in the system.
 However, the system can be solved in a least-square sense.
-This could be done with e.g. ADMM approach\cite{Boyd2010}, which requires a collective reduction of $N$ scalars per iteration.
-Alternatively, the matrix $\contact{}$ and its transpose could be partially distributed and then be solved by using some Krylov subspace method (e.g. a block CGLS method\cite{Ji2017}) which would need a collective reduction of a single scalar per iteration.
+This could be done with e.g. \corM{an Alternating Direction Method of Multipliers} approach\cite{Boyd2010}, which requires a collective reduction of $N$ scalars per iteration.
+Alternatively, the matrix $\contact{}$ and its transpose could be partially distributed and then be solved by using some Krylov subspace method (e.g. a block \corM{Conjugated Gradient Least Squares} method\cite{Ji2017}) which would need a collective reduction of a single scalar per iteration.
 However, both approaches lead to excessive communication time (on the order of entire field sweeps) and thus an approach suited to the present problem is developed.

 Typical solutions of the system were sought by generating packings, from which \cref{eq:contact} was determined while assuming the right-hand side is given by a normal distribution